 João Conde, PhD

-The main aspects related to the recognition and diffusion of his early contributions are: 60 articles in journals in fields of Cancer therapy, Materials Science and Biomedicine, more than 30 articles are as 1st author and more than 20 articles as corresponding author and cited more than 3700 times (h-index 34).
-Four of them have been selected as cover page of journals such as Adv.
+The main aspects related to the recognition and diffusion of his early contributions are: moren than 60 articles in journals of Cancer therapy, Materials Science and Biomedicine, more than 30 articles are as 1st author and more than 20 articles as corresponding author and cited more than 3700 times (h-index 34).
+Five of them have been selected as cover page of journals such as Adv.
 Functional Materials, Adv.
 Healthcare Materials, Analytical and Bioanalytical Chemistry and BioTechniques.
 Moreover, 6 international patents were submitted and approved, all with relevant developments in nanomaterials-based platforms for cancer therapy and diagnosis.
 He was also awarded with several international awards, including the Wellcome Image Awards 2017, the Nano-Micro Letters Researcher Award, and the National Cancer Institute Image award.

 Conde Lab is focused on the application of multifunctional nano-and-biomaterials for cancer therapy and diagnosis, especially for tumour imaging and targeting, gene therapy/editing and drug delivery.